Community of St John Baptist: CSJB in the United Kingdom

 The community's headquarters were, historically, at their purpose-built Victorian convent on Hatch Lane, Clewer, Windsor, built from 1853.
 This very large and imposing structure, by Henry Woodyer, is a local landmark, and includes a highly decorated chapel, and extensive accommodation for sisters, guests, and the female destitute persons to whom the community traditionally gave shelter.
 William Henry Hutchings was Warden from 1865 to 1884 when he became rector of Pickering, Yorkshire.
 He was succeeded by Thomas Thellusson Carter.
 Following a sharp decrease in membership, the community found itself using only a tiny part of the buildings, and in 2001 relocated to Oxfordshire.
 The original convent has since been converted into flats.

 The Sisters lived at Begbroke, near Kidlington in Oxfordshire, for several years, then moved to their newly constructed convent, Harriet Monsell House, which is on the campus of the Ripon College Cuddesdon, a Church of England theological college, in 2013.
 They also endowed a new chapel, Bishop Edward King Chapel, for the college which will be part of the community's lasting legacy to the church after it has completed its work.
 The chapel has won several architectural awards since its completion.

 Since 1996 the remaining sisters of another order, the Community of the Companions of Jesus the Good Shepherd have been living with the CSJB sisters.
 Although the two orders remain distinct, they share accommodation and other aspects of community life.

-The Church of England's Clewer Initiative combatting modern slavery is funded by the community, and continues the Sisters' tradition of protecting the vulnerable and marginalised.
-The Initiative was launched in 2016 and the Sisters have guaranteed funding until 2030.
+The Clewer Initiative which was set up to continue the Sisters' tradition of protecting the vulnerable and marginalised by combatting modern slavery was funded by the community from 2016-2024.